JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 * Unity 2019.3.13f1 (Should work in older versions as well)
 * Precompiled servers an in [ServerWindows](./ServerWindows), run the bat you want to test
-* Open Unity SampleScene and hit play.
+* Open Scenes/NetworkExampleClient.unity and hit play.
-  * Once the client is connected the send button can be pressed to send messages to the server

 ## TODO

 * Split messages correctly for TCP
-* Put TCP and UDP client wrappers in own thread
-* Nonblocking connect to server

 ## Libraries

 * [NetCoreServer](https://github.com/chronoxor/NetCoreServer) by [Chronoxor](https://github.com/chronoxor/)

 ## License